Model of incompressible turbulent flows via a kinetic theory: Study of turbulent plane Couette flow

 Figures~\ref{fig:comparea_s_Re1300} and~\ref{fig:comparea_s_Re10133} present detailed comparisons of the velocity fluctuation intensities (normal Reynolds stress) in all three spatial directions which can provide insight into the anisotropic nature of near-wall turbulence, which the linear eddy viscosity model~\eqref{Eq: 1st ce} cannot capture~\citep{launder1974application}.
 The velocity fluctuation intensities predicted by the present models show noticeable differences from the DNS data~\citep{bech1995investigation,pirozzoli2014turbulence}, with the discrepancies becoming more pronounced at higher Re.
 At $\text{Re} = 1300$, the dimensionless streamwise $\sqrt{\left \langle (u'_x)^2\right \rangle}$ and vertical $\sqrt{\left \langle (u'_z)^2\right \rangle}$ components exhibit relatively small deviations from DNS data near the channel centerline, while the differences become increasingly evident as Re increases to $10133$.
 The LR-BGK model demonstrates superior performance in capturing the peak locations of the streamwise fluctuations, where the peak occurs around $y^+ \approx 10$.
-Although the present models do not provide a clear separation between the normal stress components, they demonstrate the capability to capture non-Newtonian effects (nonlinear eddy viscosity effects) as mentioned in \S\ref{Sec: CE}.
+Notably, the largest discrepancies relative to DNS occur in the near-wall/buffer region (approximately $y^+\approx 1\sim10$), where the separation among the normal stress components is underpredicted; this highlights a limitation of the present formulation and motivates further improvements.
+Although the magnitudes of the normal stress components are consistent with DNS, a clear separation among these components is still not reproduced by the present models.
+Nevertheless, they demonstrate the capability to capture non-Newtonian (nonlinear eddy viscosity) effects as mentioned in \S\ref{Sec: CE}.
 This non-equilibrium phenomenon, often reported in rarefied gas flows at finite Knudsen numbers, exhibits the anisotropic stress behaviour that cannot be captured by the NS equations~\citep{xu2007multiple}.